LabKey/labkey-ui-components/packages/components/README.md

 git clone https://github.com/LabKey/labkey-ui-components.git # or via ssh
 ```

-Navigate into the directory and run:
+Navigate into the packages/components directory and run:

 ```sh
 yarn install
 ```

 This will install all dependencies for the component packages.
-Once this is complete you can utilize either yarn to run builds for a specific package.
+Once this is complete you can utilize yarn to run builds for a package.

 ### Technologies
 For doing development of LabKey UI Components, you should be familiar with the following technologies:
 * [React](https://reactjs.org/) - used for building the UI components
 * [Bootstrap](https://getbootstrap.com/docs/3.4/) - for consistent, responsive styling